 Division of normal cells is a highly regulated process based on input from both intrinsic and extrinsic signals.
 The cell's response to its environment affects all aspects of cell behavior: proliferation, death, differentiation and migration.
 The goal of the course is to understand the molecular mechanisms of signal transduction that guide normal cell behavior and how disruptions in this process can lead to cancer.
 We will focus on the Hedgehog-Gli signaling pathway that is activated in 30% of all known cancers.
 Genetic studies will serve as an introduction to the components of the pathway, followed by an examination of the molecular mechanisms of signal reception, transduction of intracellular information, scaffolding and transcriptional targets.
 The final section of the course will investigate how high throughput screens, medicinal chemistry studies and mouse models are used to identify small molecular inhibitors of pathway components.
 We will consider the effectiveness of these inhibitors in pharmacological studies, clinical trials and potential cancer treatments. [ more ]

 Living organisms have spent the past 4 billion years evolving proteins and enzymes that perform basic cellular functions to support life.
 Over time, duplications and mutations of these enzymes have led to novel reactions, pathways, and chemistries.
 To gain an appreciation for these molecular catalysts, we will start by considering how enzymes are synthesized and how errors are introduced and naturally corrected.
-We will then analyze the effects of beneficial errors on the evolution of new function and the effects of undesirable errors in human disease.
-The final section of this course will focus on how enzymes such as CRISPR/Cas9 act as 'molecular scissors' to cut DNA and how these enzymes can be used to correct errors.
-We will explore the implications of this field in active areas of biomedical research, including antibiotic resistance and personalized medicine.
+The course will focus on how enzymes such as CRISPR/Cas9 act as 'molecular scissors' to cut DNA and how these enzymes are used to correct errors.
+We will explore the implications of this field in active areas of biomedical, agricultural, and ecological research.
 Discussions and writing assignments will focus on reading and critiquing the scientific literature. [ more ]

 Last offered Spring 2023